elibroftw/modern-desktop-app-template/SAMPLE_README.md

 ### `yarn update`

 Upgrades packages/crates in `./packages.json` and `./src-tauri/Cargo.toml`.
-This will also cleanup rust builds.
+This will also cleanup rust builds

 ### `yarn build`